ciathyza/skyrim-optimization-guide-2018/README.md

   - ```ReservedMemorySizeMb```: This can be set to any value from 64 onwards.
 If you get stutter your actions will depend on your Windows version:
     - **Windows 7** or the **Windows 10 with Fall Creators Update**: Increase in blocks of 16 or 32 until gameplay becomes smooth.
 At higher values, you will see diminishing returns so values above 1024 may not be beneficial.
     - **Windows 8**, **Windows 8.1** or **Windows 10 prior to the October 2017 Fall Creators Update**: Increase in blocks of 16 or 32 until gameplay becomes smooth, but stop at 512, you're limited to 4064MB, you want to keep as much of that for actual rendering as you can.
 While your display driver knows it can use more VRAM and shared system RAM, Skyrim/ENB can't.
     - ```VideoMemorySizeMb```: Run the VRAM Size Test tool you've downloaded earlier as admin (the DX9 version).
 This will give you the value to be entered here.
 Since I have 32GB RAM my value will be 22320MB (That's about 21GB of additional VRAM!)
+Make sure to close memory-hogging apps (such as Google Chrome) before using the tool!
 Boris' DX9 tool measures how much memory is available to ENB.
 This memory is used for enbhost.exe processes, which include both post-processing and serving as an additional pool of video memory for Skyrim.
 What this means: Skyrim's rather buggy and limited system of moving things in and out of video memory is hacked by enbhost.exe, and now Skyrim can use the memory it can access as well as the memory ENB can access.

 All other memory settings should be left as above.